 The adenoids are fleshy pieces of tissue located in the back of the nose which help to fight infections when we are very young.
 As we get older, the adenoids become redundant and do not maintain any immune function.

 The adenoid usually reaches its greatest size by about 4-5 years of age, and then gradually decreases in size over the next 10 years.
-Enlargement of the adenoids may not have a specific cause; but sometimes it may be due to a long-standing infection.
+Enlargement of the adenoids in children may not have a specific cause; but sometimes it may be due to a long-standing infection.
 The adenoids enlarge when infected, and sometimes bacteria and viruses can be trapped within it.
 When that happens, the long-standing infection can keep the adenoids enlarged for years.

 Enlarged adenoids can become as large as the size of a ping pong ball and completely block airflow through the nasal airways.
 This leads to the sensation of blocked nose, and breathing is achieved through the mouth.
 Very large adenoids may also block the passage of air into the middle ear via the Eustachian tube, resulting in recurrent middle ear infections.